-The origin of the potato is according to DNA research southern Peru.
-Neverthelees, Chile and Peru are almost in a state of war still about who can claim being the cradle of this poisonous plant.
+The cradle of the potato is according to DNA research southern Peru.
+Nevertheless, Chile and Peru are almost in a state of war still about who can claim being the birthplace of the poisonous plant.
 We do not know why they argue about it, since it is too late the get a patent anyway; world claim for potato fame.
-We bastard hikers do know from our own experience that southern Chile and Peru is excellent hiking material, e.g. National Park Torres del Paine.
-But this aside, and not relevant to mention here actually.
+We, bastards of the Frisia Coast Trail, do know from our own experience that southern Chile and Peru is excellent hiking material, e.g. National Park Torres del Paine.
+But this aside, and, actually, not relevant to mention here.

-The earliest proof of the potato crossing the Pond was in 1573 when vegetable was recorded in Spain.
-Once in Spain, monks were probably responsible for spreading the plant further into Europe, perhaps first via Italy.
-At the turn of the of the sixteenth and seventeenth centuries, the potato reached Germany and the Netherlands.
-By then it still was a curiosity, and only mostly grown at cloister gardens and at universities for study.
+The earliest proof of the potato crossing the Pond was in 1573, when the vegetable was recorded in Spain.
+Once in Spain, monks were probably responsible for spreading the plant further into Europe.
+Perhaps first via Italy.
+At the turn of the sixteenth and seventeenth centuries, the potato reached Germany and the Netherlands.
+By then it still was a curiosity.
+Only mostly grown at cloister gardens and at universities for study.
 People figured the weird-looking and tasteless potato was more suitable as food for pigs, and maybe for the poor.
-We will come back to Peppa Pig later this blog post.
+We will come back to Peppa Pig later this post.

 The Huguenots in general did not bring much wealth with them or other particular valuable skills, contrary to what is sometimes romanticized.
 Something that might be influenced by today’s emotional migration debates.
 But, the Huguenots did not came totally empty-handed either.
-What they did bring with them was a different cuisine that had the potato as staple.
+What they did bring with them was a different cuisine, which had the potato as staple.
 The noodles, nasi goreng or pom of today’s immigrants, you could say.
-In the period between 1680 and 1720 religious refugees also settled in province Friesland in the Netherlands.
+In the period between 1680 and 1720, religious refugees also settled in province Friesland.
 Here they started to grow potatoes in their small, private kitchen gardens.
 Small-scale and for themselves, at first.

 The reason behind the fact the potato was, and still is, so successful in this area, has to do with the rich clay soil in combination with the salty sea winds.
 The latter giving greenfly a very hard time.
-The clay soil used to be tidal marshland that was reclaimed from the Wadden Sea in the High Middle Ages and therefore is very rich.
+The clay soil used to be tidal marshland which was reclaimed from the Wadden Sea in the High Middle Ages, and therefore is very fertile.

 Your kids love it, and not grim at all!

-Note 1.
-When hiking the Frisia Coast Trail you pass through this area, and you have the option to visit the Yeb Hettinga Museum in an old school-building, and the Zodenhuis, a sod-house replica made of clay grass-sods being the practice in the Early Middle Ages.
-Find here trail directions giving you also additional background information about the region you walk in.
+Note 1 – When hiking the Frisia Coast Trail you pass through this area, and you have the option to visit the Yeb Hettinga Museum in an old school-building, and the Zodenhuis, a sod-house replica made of clay grass-sods being the practice in the Early Middle Ages.

-Note 2.
-If you happen to be in the Queen of the Hanseatic League, the city of Lübeck in Germany, you have the change to go out eating in the Kartoffel Keller.
+Note 2 – If you happen to be in the Queen of the Hanseatic League, the city of Lübeck in Germany, you have the chance to go out eating in the Kartoffel Keller.
 A restaurant dedicated to the potato.
 Now, how cool is that!

 - Buist, G., Bintjes, vernoemd naar een ijverig schoolmeisje uit Friesland (2019)